felipenoris/package-compiler-issue/README.md

 julia gen_sysimg.jl
 ```

-As a result, a `sysimg.so` file will be created at user's home dir.
+As a result, a `sysimage.so` file will be created at user's home dir.
 The file location is printed by the script.

 ## Start julia with